scottmillerraleigh/brickstack-api-docs/docs/tutorials/post-new-collection.md

 - Your local server must be running.
 If it's not, run `json-server -w db.json` from the main directory
 - The base URL for your local service is `http://localhost:3000`
-- You must use the Postman application
+- You must use the Postman application or a terminal application such as GitBash

 ## Steps